 Artillery boomed across the Potomac for two days, and though it was said several shells missed their mark and hit Shepherdstown, no civilians were injured.
 The town overflowed with the wounded from South Mountain and Antietam.
-114 Confederate soldiers who lost their lives during the Maryland Campaign, many unknown, are buried in Shepherdstown at Elmwood Cemetery.
+During the Maryland Campaign, 114 Confederate soldiers lost their lives, many unknown.
+They are buried in Shepherdstown at Elmwood Cemetery.